TGIF (TV programming block): Explosive success in the 1990s

 Moving from Tuesdays for its second season that year was Hangin' with Mr. Cooper, a series from Full House creator Jeff Franklin that debuted in September 1992 as a starring vehicle for comedian Mark Curry (playing NBA player-turned-teacher—and eventually, high school basketball coach—Mark Cooper), and co-stars Dawnn Lewis (previously of A Different World) and Holly Robinson (previously of 21 Jump Street).
-The concurrences of Coopers move to Fridays and Lewis's departure saw it retooled from a series about three adult roommates into more of a family-oriented comedy, which saw Curry and Robinson being joined in the main cast by Raven-Symoné and Saundra Quarterman as Cooper's cousins, Marquise Wilson (who recurred in the first season) as his pre-teen neighbor, and Nell Carter as his childhood friend-turned-high school principal and boss.
+Concurrent with both Coopers move to Fridays and Lewis's departure, the series was retooled from its original focus on three adult roommates into more of a family-oriented comedy, which saw Curry and Robinson being joined in the main cast by Raven-Symoné (previously of The Cosby Show) and Saundra Quarterman as Cooper's cousins, Marquise Wilson (who recurred in the first season, promoted to main cast in the second season) as his pre-teen neighbor, and Nell Carter as his childhood babysitter-turned-high school principal and boss.
 (Note: Longtime Miller-Boyett collaborators William Bickley and Michael Warren, who wrote for Perfect Strangers and created Family Matters, Step by Step and Getting By, would later serve as Coopers showrunners for its last three seasons beginning with the 1994–95 season.)
 Serving as a Spring replacement for Cooper in 1994 and 1995 was Sister, Sister, starring Tia and Tamera Mowry as identical twins adopted at birth to parents with polar-opposite personalities (Tim Reid and Jackeé Harry) who are reunited during a chance encounter at a clothing store.
 (Note: ABC aired Sister, Sister on Tuesdays for the final four episodes of its first season (which ran from April–September 1994) and on Wednesdays for most of its second season (1994–95), before returning to Fridays in March 1995 for the latter's final five episodes.)
 Despite scoring decent ratings over its two seasons on the network (particularly among teenage viewers), ABC canceled Sister, Sister in May 1995, a few weeks after its second season concluded.
 (It was subsequently picked up by fledgling “netlet” The WB, where it ran for four additional seasons.)